Kukudukuuuu/offline-kuku/README.md

 ### 2 — Connect (all devices)

 Open `client.html` in a browser.
-No server required — it's a plain HTML file.
+No server required.

 - **Server address** → paste the `ws://` address from step 1
 - **Your name** → whatever you want